Things to do in London in 5 days

 Enter Westminster Abbey

 To visit Westminster Abbey you should allow around 2 hours.
-You can get in with a London Pass or buy your Westminster Abbey tickets in advance, as there are often long queues.
+You can get in by purchasing a London Pass or by booking your Westminster Abbey tickets in advance, as there are usually long queues.

 Westminster Abbey is the oldest church in the British capital and is the site of the coronations and funerals of the country's kings.
 Historical figures such as Isaac Newton, Charles Dickens and Charles Darwin are also buried here, as well as the kings of England